-A dogwood tree not blooming may be caused by improper pruning.
+A dogwood tree not blooming can be caused by improper pruning.
 Dogwood trees do not need to be pruned to keep them healthy, but if you are pruning them for shape, be sure that you only prune them after they have finished blooming.
 Pruning dogwoods at other times can remove the immature buds and cause the dogwood tree not to flower.

 Cold Snaps and Temperature

 On any ornamental flowering tree, the blossoms will be very tender to cold.
-It is no different for a dogwood trees’ flowers.
-A cold snap in early spring can kill all of the blossoms, but leave the rest of the tree looking healthy.
+It is no different for a dogwood tree’s flowers.
+A cold snap in early spring can kill all of the blossoms but leave the rest of the tree looking healthy.
 Also, if your dogwood tree variety is not suited to your area, it may not be able to produce flowers due to the cold weather.

 Lack of Water